Eight Primal Shopping Typologies

 In the traditional sense, Conventionals (9% of American consumers) follow rules and aspire appropriately.
 They not only need rules to follow, they also need to see that everyone else is “playing fairly.”

 Sophisticates (10% of American consumers) are the shoppers who are willing to pay a premium to have the very best.
 However, once you have a Sophisticate as a customer, they own you.
 From their perspective, no demand they make is too great.
 They’ll expect to be treated as if they are your one and only customer.
+Among the typologies, Sophisticates are perhaps the most individually focused.

 Student shoppers (10% of American consumers) are customers who study everything relating to every decision in great detail.
 They thrive on data and frequently replace action with information; think of them as “perpetual ponderers” who are more likely to read your literature than buy your product or service.